zicna/building-nested-hashes/README.md

 In `lib/fifth_challenge.rb` you'll see our completed `epic_tragedy hash`.
 We're coming to the end of the epic tragedy of Romeo and Juliet.
-At this point in the story, Romeo and Juliet are—as in every good tragedy—quite dead.
+At this point in the story, Romeo and Juliet are &mdash; as in every good tragedy &mdash; quite dead.
 Use the above method to change the status of our hero Romeo and our heroine Juliet from "alive" to "dead".